 Lewes was a shipbuilding town.
 From the 1600s until the mid 1800s, hundreds of vessels of all sizes were built on Lewes Creek.
-Join The Lewes Historical Society as we rekindle this art in Lewes as part of Family Boat Building Weekend June 19-21, 2015.
+Join The Lewes Historical Society as we rekindle this art in Lewes as part of Family Boat Building Weekend over Fathers’ Day Weekend June 16-18, 2017.

 After construction, the groups will launch their new handmade Bevin’s Skiffs at the Lewes Canalfront Park on Sunday around 1:00pm.
 Come cheer them on as they watch their boats stay afloat!

 Want to join the Wooden Boat Volunteer Crew?